 Withdrawal and Readmission

 A students who fails one or both first semester OPT courses (OPT 101/OPT 134) must stop out of the program.
 Sequencing for OPT course work is not optional; courses are scheduled annually.
 Therefore, all students who fail a course must appeal for continuance with a remediation plan in writing.
-If a student fails a course on second attempt, they are out of the ophthalmic technician program and must reapply for readmission with a GPA of 2.6 or better.
+If a student fails a course on second attempt, they are out of the ophthalmic technician program.

 Applicants considering a career as an Ophthalmic Technician should be aware that during their course of study and in subsequent employment in the field, they are likely to work in situations where exposure to infectious disease is possible.
 This is an occupational risk for all health care workers.
 Persons should not become health care workers unless they recognize and accept this risk.
 Proper education and strict adherence to well established infection control guidelines can reduce the risk to a minimum.
 Thorough education in infection control procedures is an important part of the Ophthalmic Technician program.